 This resource, provided by National Center on Disability and Access to Education (NCDAE), aids individuals who are uploading caption or transcript files to YouTube videos.
 It also guides users through the process of automatically creating caption files with YouTube's beta machine transcription service.

-The link above will direct you to the HTML version.
-If you would like to have a printable copy of the instructions you can download this PDF file.
+The link above will direct you to the web version where a printable copy of the instructions may be downloaded.

 Using Google Docs for Optical Character Recognition (OCR)